LouisBesse/terraform-provider-stripe-webhooks/README.md

 # Stripe Webhooks Terraform Provider

 The Stripe Terraform Webhooks provider uses the official Stripe SDK based on Golang.
 On top of that, the provider is developed around the official Stripe API documentation [website](https://stripe.com/docs/api).

 The Stripe Webhooks Terraform Provider documentation can be found on the Terraform Provider documentation

 ## Usage:

 ```
 terraform {
   required_providers {
-    stripe = {
+    stripe-webhooks = {
       source = "louisbesse/stripe-webhooks"
+      version = "4.0.0"
     }
   }
 }

-provider "stripe" {
+provider "stripe-webhooks" {
   api_key="<api_secret_key>"
 }
 ```